See No Evil, Speak No Evil

-"Are you all so simple minded that you can't even handle the task of sitting still?
-Children." scoffed the annoyed young man.
+"Are you all so simple minded that you can't even handle the task of sitting still?"
+Growled the annoyed young man.

 Everyone present swore that the temperature dropped a few degrees in that moment.

 Masako decided to ignore the growing tension within the confined space.
-"Oh Naru thank goodness you're back.
-I tried to stop them but they just wouldn't listen.", spoke the medium as she bat her eyes at him and pretended to be as innocent as she sounded while walking up to the newly arrived duo.
+"Oh, Naru, thank goodness you're back.
+I tried to stop them but they just wouldn't listen."
+She bat her eyes at him and pretended to be as innocent as she sounded while walking up to the newly arrived duo.